SleepyyPlayz/SleepyyPlayz/README.md

 - 👋 Hi, I’m Chris Wangzheng Jiang, @SleepyyPlayz
-- 👀 I’m interested in Computer Science, Game Design, Classical Music, Camping & Hiking, Fishing ...
+- 👀 I’m interested in Software Development, Classical Music, Camping, Hiking, Fishing ...
-- ✨ My available skills are: C++, Java, Python, iOS Software Development in both UIKit and SwiftUI.
+- ✨ My available skills are: C, C++, Java, Python, iOS Software Development in both UIKit and SwiftUI, and Assembly.
-- 🌱 I’m currently learning Full Stack Web Development.
+- 🌱 I’m currently learning Full Stack Web Development and Flutter
 - 😎 I'm also a Hackathon enjoyer!
 Participated in 4, won 1.
-- 📫 You can reach me by email at jiang.wangzheng@outlook.com.

 <!---
 SleepyyPlayz/SleepyyPlayz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.